 As one of six Ivy League business schools, Columbia has developed a reputation for being a world-class research institution, with multiple Nobel Prize winners among the faculty, and the business school is at the cutting edge of new developments in business and entrepreneurship.

-The Columbia MBA class of 2022 has an average GMAT of 726, and an undergraduate GPA of 3.6.
-Diversity also matters, with US minorities comprising a third of the class.
-Women constitute 40% of the MBA cohort.
+The Columbia class of 2023 has an average GMAT (10th Edition) score of 730, which puts them in the top 4% of GMAT scorers.
+They also hold an average undergraduate GPA of 3.5.
+Diversity also matters, with US minorities comprising 43% of the class.
+Women constitute 44% of the MBA cohort.

 So what does it take to ace your Columbia MBA application?
 We spoke to Michael Robinson (pictured right), associate director for MBA admissions at Columbia, to find out.